-Amidst the mango trees, the sight of yellow and green lemons hanging from the shrubs was a sight to behold, followed by the towering presence of the Papaya trees.
 What always fascinated me were the touch-me-nots, seemingly shy and delicate, yet so enchanting in their presence.
-And not to forget, I can still vividly picture my Nani plucking cotton buds from the tree, using them for her Diya during Pooja.
+And not to forget, I can still vividly picture my Nani plucking cotton buds from the cotton tree, using them for her Diya during Pooja.

 Those moments at my grandparent’s house were like wandering through an enchanted garden, where every tree, every shrub, and every flower had a story to tell.
-It was a sanctuary of greenery and beauty, nurturing my connection with nature and leaving an indelible mark on my soul.
-Those cherished memories are etched forever in my heart, reminding me of the simple joys that enriched my childhood and continue to inspire my love for the natural world.
+It was a space that nurtured my connection with nature and left an imprint that time has never erased.
+Even today, those memories remind me of the simple joys that shaped my love for the natural world.

 This is what makes festivals like Harela important especially in times like today where we not only need to celebrate greenery but also acknowledge, preserve and nourish it.